Anson-Saju-George/Deepfake-Engine-Research/data/dataset.md

 - optional separate frame-only models for derived frame folders
 - multimodel or mixed-media runs should be reported only as auxiliary experiments unless a paper section explicitly motivates them

+Why balancing is delayed until after protocol selection:

+- balancing before protocol separation can hide structural mistakes
+- a balanced but leaky split is still methodologically weak
+- split correctness is therefore treated as the first constraint and class rebalance as the second

+What the current oversampling does well:

+- equalizes class counts in the training partition
+- leaves validation and test untouched
+- avoids conflating train-time balancing with evaluation-time corpus composition

+What it does not solve:

+- source leakage
+- dataset-identity shortcuts
+- semantic mismatch across different notions of `fake`

 ## Validation Tooling

 ### `python -m data.dataset_analyzer`